Cs: Music Player 4+

 COMPLETELY AD-FREE.

-Organize your library your way with more sorting and display options than the default player.
-Customize your view preferences for each view and tab.
-Get deeper into your songs with track details, metadata and tagged lyrics.
+Tailor your music collection with versatile sorting and display options for each tab.
+Dive deeper into songs with track details, metadata, and tagged lyrics.

 PIN YOUR FAVORITES